SalvationDevelopment/Salvation-Development-Charter/Problems/problems.md

 - Not as popular

 ###Competitive Players
-- Aggrigate on DGZ
-- Very anal about rullings
 - The vocal ones have negative elitist additutes that have proved toxic to the community and how players treat and view each other.
 - Prefer manual gameplay
 - Intolerant (admittedly) in grounp thinking.